datamesse/blog/_posts/2021-02-27-support-ticket-update-times-dataset-generator-in-excel.markdown

 * *Updates 6* - Internal comment (i.e. non-public-facing message) by Assignee with random change to Update ticket status column (Open 60%, Pending 20%, and Hold 20%.
 Randomly applied to 1000 out of 5000 Ticket IDs, with possibility for repeated ID reference.

 * *Updates 7* - Public comment by a randomised End-user to Update ticket status column.
 Randomly applied to 1500 out of 5000 Ticket IDs, with possibility for repeated ID reference.

+* *Updates 8* - Final update by the Agent to close support ticket.
+Randomised as being either an internal comment or public email back to End User. -- Newly added as of 06/03/2021

 If you have any questions, please feel free to DM or tweet out to me on Twitter.